heptarch/heptarch.github.io/projects.md

 $O(1/n^2)$ regime, and state labs in the $O(1/n)$ regime.
 The odds of finding those creating overlaps are not good.

-An interesting exception, in my view, is OpenAI, which seems to have a "culture of repeatable innovation" to unironically quote Sam Altman.
+An interesting exception, in my view, is OpenAI, which does seem to have a "culture of repeatable innovation" to unironically quote Sam Altman.
+I'm not sure how things work there, but I suspect that starting as a non-profit with a Lawful Good mission statement helped create an initial decoupling between product and research.

 "But I can say there is a pretty good correlation between those who work with the doors open and those who ultimately do important things,